 - 1. If your computer is already on when you start this procedure, shut down the operating system and turn off the computer. - 2.
-Press and hold the F1 key then turn on the computer.
-When you hear multiple beeps, release the F1 key.
+Repeatedly press and release the F1 key while turning on your computer.

-Notes:

-- a.
-If you are using a USB keyboard and the Setup Utility program does not display using this method, repeatedly press and release the F1 key rather than leaving it pressed when turning on the computer. - b.
-If a user password or an administrator password has been set, the Setup Utility program menu is not displayed until you type your password.
+Note: If a password has been set, the Setup Utility program menu is not displayed until you type your password.
 See "Using passwords" for more information.